Cleaning up your personal finances

 If you've never put together a detailed list of your expenses, now's a great time to start.
 These days it's relatively easy, since most transactions we make will show up on a credit card or debit card statement.
 You just have to access your account history and start categorizing all the money you spend.
 Often, just the act of adding up expenses for a few months will motivate people to cut their expenses.

-You may occasionally think that your subscription services or small price increases don't mean but, but if you add them all up, you may realize you're spending twice as much as you thought.
+You may occasionally think that your subscription services or small price increases don't mean much, but if you add them all up, you may realize you're spending twice as much as you thought.

 Pick all the categories that do not align with your budget and see if you can manage a reduction across the board.
 If you have high interest debt, like a balance on a credit card, set up an automated payment against that debt that's equal to your previous monthly payments, plus whatever new savings you've found.